Photo credit: Laura Loasby

 POSITIONING A PRE-TERM BABY AT THE BREAST

-Many mothers of premature babies find the cross cradle hold very useful for this stage.
+You may find the cross cradle hold very useful for this stage.
 This technique allows you to get a better view of your baby, and to control your baby’s head.

 - If you are offering your right breast, hold your baby’s head in your left hand, and support your breast with your right.